Jarred Kelenic Player Props: Mariners vs. Rays

-Jarred Kelenic -- with a slugging percentage of .265 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Tampa Bay Rays, with Tyler Glasnow on the mound, on July 1 at 7:15 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.265 slugging percentage in past 10 games, including no homers), take on starter Taj Bradley and the Tampa Bay Rays at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Rays.
+In his most recent game he had a one-hit showing (1-for-3) against the Rays.

 Jarred Kelenic Game Info & Props vs. the Rays